SixtoSaez/PhillySNUG-Clients/README.md

 PhillySNUG-Clients
 ==================

-Code for the client-side of the demo code
+Code for the client-side of the demo

 There are two projects in this solution.
 The RealWorld.ApiClient is a client at "Level 2" of the Richardson REST Maturity model.
 It is what is "generally" accepted as a RESTful application.
 Since the version of the API that it communicates with is not strictly speaking, a RESTful API, then it is also not a true RESTful application.